-- Regular vacancy bulletins containing details of employment and training opportunities
+- Regular vacancy bulletins containing details of employment, apprenticeship and training opportunities

-If you're not in school or college and are looking for employment, education or training please get in touch with our team, email: email@example.com or call 0800 707 6384.
+If you are unemployed, opportunity ready and not in school, college or approved training then please get in touch with our team, email: email@example.com or call 0800 707 6384

 What an employer is looking for in a cv: